Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

 Large apartment complexes or high rise apartments are the single most common housing type in Ames, accounting for 41.92% of the city's housing units.
 Other types of housing that are prevalent in Ames include single-family detached homes ( 38.88%), duplexes, homes converted to apartments or other small apartment buildings ( 8.93%), and a few row houses and other attached homes ( 7.58%).
-This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.
+Cities that are predominantly high-density buildings are relatively uncommon in the US.
+Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.

 Ames is dominated by renter-occupied one, two, or no bedrooms apartments.
 65.36% of Ames's dwellings are rentals.